Nutrition Guide - Road Running

 And remember however no matter how good your recovery drink tastes to get the maximum benefit DO NOT drink it too quickly, savour the drink and your body will have more time to absorb it.

-As this is post event your solid food can be anything and normally something you are craving but if you know you have a space of time before you will be able to easily get food, a recovery bar or energy bar is the perfect solution and can be packed and ready in your post race kit bag.
+As this is post event your solid food can be anything and normally something you are craving.
+However, sometimes it isn't possible to access food straight away.
+This is where protein bars and recovery bars are the perfect solution and can be packed and ready in your post race kit bag.

 Need Assistance?